solo-io/gloo-ref-arch/webinars/gloo-1.4/1-wasm/README.md

 * Web Assembly Hub: a collection of community-built wasm filters for Envoy
 * wasme: our open source tooling to simplify the process of building, distributing, and deploying wasm modules
-* Slack: join the slack community, join the wasm community meeting that happens every 2 weeks, follow the web assembly community notes in Google Docs.
+* Slack: join the slack community, follow the web assembly community notes in Google Docs.

 Betty will be sending out links to all these resources for anyone here today.